-Your work seemed to move progressively into the evening and night hours, and grew in intensity and interest as it did.
+Your oil paintings seemed to move progressively into the evening and night hours and grew in intensity and interest as it did.
 What are some of the challenges and advantages of low-light settings?

 How heavily do you rely on photography to guide your painting?

 The camera has multiple functions for me.
 First and foremost the lens of the camera is a seeing aid—a tool that unifies the visual flux into a manageable scale and a rectangular format.
 The camera is also an efficient tool to select motifs.
 When I started using the camera extensively about nine years ago, I took multiple photos before starting to paint, but in the end, the work was done entirely from observation without ever looking at the snapshots.